-The locating and troubleshooting of the causes for application access problems present many challenges.
-Application Monitoring of Application Real-Time Monitoring Service (ARMS) provides a set of solutions, such as thread profiling, tracing diagnosis, and API monitoring.
-These solutions help you quickly and accurately locate all slow calls in an application and solve the application access problems.
+It is difficult to locate and troubleshoot the causes of application freezing.
+Application Monitoring of Application Real-Time Monitoring Service (ARMS) provides a set of solutions, such as thread profiling, trace diagnostics, and API monitoring.
+These solutions help you locate all slow calls in an application and solve application freezing problems.

-Website freezing and slow webpage loading are among the most common problems of Internet applications.
+Website freezing and slow web page loading are among the most common problems of Internet applications.
 Troubleshooting and solving these problems is complex and takes a long time.
-Here are the major reasons:
+This is due to the following reasons:

-- The cause can be any failure at any stage of the long trace.
-The failure can happen between the front-end webpage and the back-end gateway, or between the web application server and the back-end database.
+- The cause can be a failure at a stage of a long trace.
+The failure can happen from the frontend web page to the backend gateway, or from the web application server to the backend database.

-- Applications using the microservice architecture have even more complex traces.
-Different components of applications might be maintained by different teams and persons, which makes troubleshooting more difficult.
+- Applications that use microservice architectures have even more complex traces, and different components of applications may be maintained by different teams and personnel.
+This makes troubleshooting more difficult.

 - Incomplete or low-quality logs

-- Most methods of troubleshooting online problems rely on application logs.
-However, the locations of problems are often unpredictable, and "slow response" often occurs.
-To find the true causes of "slow response", you need to print the log in every place where errors can occur and record each call.
+Most methods of troubleshooting online problems rely on application logs.
+However, the locations of problems are usually unpredictable, and slow response frequently occurs.
+To find the true causes of slow response, you need to print the log in every place where errors may occur and record each call.
 The cost is very high for doing so.